ValleyCraft/Phoenix/README.md

-ValleyCraft Administrative IRC Bot (IRC-Bot)
+ValleyCraft IRC Bot (Phoenix)
 ============================================================

-## Table of Contents
-1. Description
-2. Requirements
-3. Developers

-## 1. Description
-ValleyCraft Administrative IRC Bot

-## 2. Requirements

-## 3. Developers
-None yet
+This is the repo of ValleyCraft's IRC bot codenamed "Phoenix".